 CLUG Bike Clip

-Best Minimalist Bike Rack: Bikes are bulky; they take up enough space when storing them indoors without the addition of a full-on bike rack.
-The CLUG is as minimal as it gets — it’s nothing more than a simple, polycarbonate C-shaped clip that allows you to balance almost any bike against a wall, vertically or horizontally.
-It should be noted that the CLUG has specific size requirements and it’s not a hanger — make sure to buy the right size and install it correctly according to the bike you’re storing.
+Best Minimalist Bike Rack: The CLUG is as minimal as it gets — it’s nothing more than a simple, polycarbonate C-shaped clip that allows you to balance almost any bike against a wall, vertically or horizontally.
+It should be noted that the CLUG has specific size requirements and it’s not a hanger — make sure to buy the right size and install it correctly based on the bike you’re storing.

 Steadyrack Classic Bike Rack